Thigh Contusion (Quadriceps Contusion)

 Thigh contusion

-A thigh contusion is also known as a dead leg or charley horse.
-It is caused by direct trauma or impact to the muscle, crushing it against the bone.
+A thigh contusion, also known as a dead leg or charley horse, is caused by a direct impact to the muscle, crushing it against the bone and causing internal bleeding.

 Advert